 - Strategies to ensure anti-human trafficking and forced labor laws coming online globally are backed by strong implementation guidelines, ensure impact for survivors and lead to long-term change and reduction of human trafficking.

-The two day in-person and remote sessions aspire to provide a safe space to share insight and expertise to improve how we work, enhance collective impact in the movement to end human trafficking.
-This year the agenda and expected outcomes of the Forum are developed in consultation with survivors and other key local and regional partners.
-The preliminary agenda can be found below.
+The two-day in-person and remote sessions provided a safe space to share insight and expertise to improve how we work and enhance collective impact in the movement to end human trafficking.
+In this series, the agenda and expected outcomes of the Forum were developed in consultation with survivors and other key local and regional partners.